-The benchmark for multipurpose, grazing tolerant lucerne, Silverosa GT has inbuilt disease and pest resistance, produces premium quality forage and is salt tolerant.
+Silverosa GT is the benchmark for multi-purpose, grazing tolerant lucerne.
+It has inbuilt disease and pest resistance, produces premium quality forage and is salt tolerant.

 440,000-500,000 seeds per kg